 Foos rather than just printing it out to console.

 What on Earth’s this!

-Turns out (thanks to [this SO question) that the error has to do with Meteor’s concurrency model.
+Turns out (thanks to this SO question) that the error has to do with Meteor’s concurrency model.
 The error was thrown because Meteor is opinionated and likes everything to run on a single thread.
 My handler was executing

-Meteor wants your code (at least, its data access calls) to be run from what’s called a [Fiber] (I know, fellow citizens of Britain.
+Meteor wants your code (at least, its data access calls) to be run from what’s called a Fiber (I know, fellow citizens of Britain.
 I know, I feel your pain) so that it can schedule your Fiber for execution on that single thread.
 Fibers are themselves a bit like threads, except that they aren’t ever pre-empted: they run until each of them yield voluntarily.
 Fiber executions are then interleaved to form a braid of cooporative multitasking.
-All of this is managed by the [Node Fibers] package.
+All of this is managed by the Node Fibers package.

 Our solution here is simple: just wrap the notification handling code and Fibers will take care of the rest.

 Fibers will happily run my handling code whenever Meteor feels like yielding some control.
 This is usually very fast.